-This symposium is designed to acknowledge the new faces shaping the future of virology.
-We encourage nominations of scientists in the early stages of their careers (within 10 years of graduation, including post-docs) that are forward thinkers and are perceived to be the future leaders in the field of virology.
-Speakers must be APS members.
+This symposium is designed to acknowledge up-and-coming researchers shaping the future of their respective scientific discipline.
+We encourage nominations of forward-thinking scientists in the early stages of their careers (within 10 years of graduation) who are perceived to be future leaders in the field.
+Post-docs are eligible to apply.
+Nominees must be APS members in good standing.

-Applications should be submitted as a single-merged PDF document to Christopher Wallis at email@example.com via e-mail by 5 p.m.
-(EST) February 15, 2014.
-Speakers will be chosen by a selection committee composed of prominent virologists and members of the Early Career Professionals Committee.
+Speakers will be chosen by a selection committee composed of prominent researchers in the chosen discipline and members of the Early Career Professionals Committee.

 2016:Daniel J. Anco, Clemson UniversityNik J. Cunniffe, University of CambridgeSydney E. Everhart, University of NebraskaChakradhar Mattupalli, The Samuel Roberts Noble FoundationHillary L. Mehl, Virginia Tech Tidewater AREC